Linaro/lava/doc/multinode.rst

 Usage: ``lava-wait <message-id>``

-If there was data passed in the message, the key-value pairs will be printed in the standard output, each in one line.
+If there was data passed in the message, the key-value pairs will be printed in the cache file(/tmp/lava_multi_node_cache.txt in default), each in one line.
 If no key values were passed, nothing is printed.

 lava-wait-all
 -------------